Skyl3r/CircleOfFifthsPractice/README.md

 ## To Do
-- Accept sharp spellings when appropriate for interval identification (IE, Major Seventh of D should be C#)
+- Accept sharp spellings when appropriate for interval identification (IE, Major Seventh of D should be C# not Db)